Basic building instructions for a concentrated solar water heater are available by clicking here.

 Testing the Parabolic Trough

 Testing the trough accurately under the British sunlight is a bit difficult because of passing cloud cover.
 Therefore testing took place under controlled conditions using a 150W halogen lamp in place of the sun.
-Using a standard thermometer or probe was not possible because of the shadows such a device would cast on the trough, therefore the Power Analyzer PRO
+Using a standard thermometer or probe was not possible because of the shadows such a device would cast on the trough, therefore the Power Analyzer PRO miniature temperature probe was used.

 Instead of using a pipe full of fluid to as the heat collector a piece of wire was threaded through the two pipe holes and pulled taut with the temperature probe threaded on.
-This positioned the temperature probe just one or two millimeters above the focal point of the parabolic reflector - good enough for some basic testing.
+This positioned the temperature probe just one or two millimetres above the focal point of the parabolic reflector – good enough for some basic testing.

 Temperature Measurements in the Parabolic Trough